biodiversitydata-se/mol-data/rdocs/ena-metabar.rst

   | *Ex: 58°11.21' = 58 + 11.21/60 = 58.1868°*                   |
   +--------------------------------------------------------------+

-  The related *Geographic location (country and/or sea)* attribute should be selected from the `INSDC list for countries and seas <http://insdc.org/country.html>`_.
+  The related *Geographic location (country and/or sea)* attribute should be selected from the `INSDC list for countries and seas <https://www.insdc.org/submitting-standards/country-qualifier-vocabulary/>`_.

 .. |br4| raw:: html

   <br />

-- **Investigation type** should be set to *mimarks-survey* for metabarcoding data.

 Step 3f: Upload spreadsheet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-With data added, your spreadsheet should look similar to this:
+With data added, your spreadsheet should look similar to this (admittedly, we have added a manufacturer name to the sequencing method ontology term, as it seemed to be missing from this specific device):

 .. csv-table::
   :file: _static/tables/mixs-water-template-filled.csv